The following post is a way to:

 - Explain my role and describe what you can expect from me

-- Lay out my values so you can hold me accountable to them
+- Explain my values so you can hold me accountable to them

 - Attempt to set expectations for your role

 - Define our roadmap

 - To attract, retain, and develop world-class engineers who A) align with our company values and B) can self-organize and achieve the vision set by the company.

 - To provide context to your work so you’ll know how your day-to-day tasks help us achieve our greater mission.

 In short, if I leave for a month, everything should continue running smoothly.

 We’ll have a 30 minute one-on-one (1:1) meeting, at minimum, every other week.
 I’ll occasionally use this time to ask you about workload and status, but this is mainly a time to have real talk.
 Tell me what’s on your mind.
 Ask difficult questions.
 I may also use this time to ask what feedback you have for me.
 If you don’t have any, don’t sweat it, but know that it’s perfectly safe (and encouraged) to share constructive feedback.

 I take our communication pretty seriously.
 You can Slack me anytime during work or after-hours.
 I get a notification on my phone, so as long as my phone is nearby, I should be able to respond quickly.
 I also check email regularly throughout the day and semi-regularly in the evenings.
 If you send me an email and it needs immediate attention, Slack me to “check my email.”